Home Compare APTV vs FR.PA

 Aptiv vs Valeo: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Valeo SE carrying a narrow edge on growth.
-Aptiv still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Valeo SE holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 On the market side, Valeo SE is in better shape — its trend is intact while Aptiv's trend has broken down.
 That puts structure and market broadly in agreement — Valeo SE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (APTV: Russell 1000, FR.PA: STOXX 600).